cosmosscanner/stakingdata.io/README.md

 ## Hire us

-You can hire us by submiting an issue and fund the issue on [IssueHunter](https://issuehunt.io/r/ping-pub/explorer)
+You can hire Pingpub by submiting an issue and fund the issue on [IssueHunter](https://issuehunt.io/r/ping-pub/explorer)

 ## Contributors